rfabbri/synthcurves-multiview-3d-dataset/README.md

 ```
 ascii-20_views-olympus-turntable/    txt's for 20 views, cams and point-tangents
-ascii-20_views-olympus-turntable/*cxx    snapshot of original VXD code used to generate the data
+ascii-20_views-olympus-turntable/src/*.cxx    snapshot of original VXD code used to generate the data
+ascii-20_views-olympus-turntable/src/*.sce    snapshot of original Scilab code used to validate the data

 misc/